Certificate

 9.4.2.2.
 Controlling the Overall Effect of a Session

 9.4.2.3.1.
-Use of (APRE) Self-Regulated Progressive Resistance Exercise, Data Interpretation and Relation to Correct Dosage of Load during Session
+Use of (APRE) Self-Regulated Progressive Resistance Exercise, Interpretation of the Data and its Relation to the Correct Dosage of the Load in the Session

 9.4.3.
 Recovery Quality Scale, Interpretation and Practical Application in the Session (TQR 0-10)